Making it easier for students and families to participate in setting school priorities

 In my role at TEN :

-I led the technical transition from being part of an incubator to a stand alone company
+I led the technical transition from being part of an incubator to a stand alone company, including building the engineering team

 Created the initial roadmap to scale the software to meet our rapidly growing user base -- 10x growth in a single year